srkamp/the-followup/README.md

 - **HubSpot logging.** For client-facing meetings (`type === "external"`), log action items to the HubSpot deal record.
 - **Asana sync.** For internal owners, mirror action items as Asana tasks; mark complete bidirectionally.
 - **Multi-user.** Right now `people.json` is a single hardcoded allowlist.
 Multi-user would mean per-user views, auth, and per-org allowlists.

-## Resume framing

-> Built a prototype that ingests meeting notes, parses action items with named owners and due dates, and publishes them to a dashboard.
-Auto-publishes via GitHub Pages.
-Designed extensibility for Slack, HubSpot, and Asana integration.